Wolox/wor-paginate/README.md

 ```
 Here's a brief explanation on every overwritten method in this CustomAdapter example:
 ##### required_methods:
 These will be the methods (as symbols) that the content to be rendered has to support.
 The next expression will be evaluated for every method added here: `@content.respond_to? method`.
 All required_methods must answer `true` to the previous expression, in order to make the adapter "adaptable" for the content.
-For example, if we rendered an ActiveRecord_Relation, this CustomAdapter will be adaptable because an ActiveRecord_Relation responds to the `count` method.
+For example, if we rendered an ActiveRecord_Relation, this CustomAdapter would be adaptable because an ActiveRecord_Relation responds to the `count` method.
 At least one symbol has to be returned in this method, otherwise the adapter won't be able to render content.

 ##### paginated_content:
 This is how the content will be shown.
 As the content comes in the inherited instance variable `@content`, we can transform the content however we want.
 In the CustomAdapter example, will always be shown the first 5 records.